tjbencomo/bulk-rnaseq/README.md

 from bulk RNAseq samples.
 The pipeline uses `kallisto` or `salmon` to quantify transcript level abundance and `DESeq2` to normalize counts and detect DEGs.

+## Resource Requirements
+Salmon usually works with 8GB to 12GB of RAM.
+16GB is recommended for DESeq2 with small datasets.
+Larger amounts of memory will be required for larger datasets.

 ## Installation
 1. Install Singularity and `snakemake`
 2. Download the [`salmon`](http://refgenomes.databio.org) references or build your own